zhangliang07/Stock-Learning/README.md

 For reinforcement learning, it's necessary to add random actions to avoid local convergence.

 The model simply uses 5 layers (3 convolutions and 2 linears).
-(As I tested, 2 convolutions and 2 linears is already enough.)
+(As I tested, 2 convolutions and 2 linears are already enough.)
 Now the model's mean profit is about 20% per year (0.2% of transaction tax).
 Maybe the performance will improve with more amount of neural units.